Try Redis Cloud free for 14 days in AWS Marketplace

-Query Caching with Redis Enterprise
+Query caching with Redis Enterprise

 Query caching reduces data latency by providing fast queries against a slower database.
-That can be valuable in many programming scenarios, but it is especially useful when developers need to speed up repeated SQL queries from a relational database or during a migration to microservices starting with legacy systems.Use Redis Enterprise for query caching to reduce data latency and to power faster, scalable, simplified applications.
+That can be valuable in many programming scenarios, but it is especially useful when devs need to speed up repeated SQL queries from a relational database or during a migration to microservices starting with legacy systems.
+Use Redis Enterprise for query caching to reduce data latency and to power faster, scalable, simplified applications.

-When the Redis Enterprise database contains the data, it is delivered to the application.
+When the Redis Enterprise database contains the data, it is delivered to the app.
 The query is used as the key and the serialized result set as the value in a string data structure.
 And it does this super-fast, with sub-millisecond latency.

 If Redis Enterprise doesn’t contain the data, the database processes it and then stores it in Redis Enterprise, so that future requests are retrieved fast.